Asbestos Exposure in Ship Repair

 - A U.S. study investigated the exposure and risk of ship repairers.
 This study researched 286 workers in the ship repair business for more than thirty years.
 Of the ship repair workers studied, 86% had signs of asbestosis, an asbestos-related respiratory disorder.
 Five of the workers were found to have previously undiagnosed lung cancer.[6]

 - International studies have found similar results.
-In an Italian study of 153 men that died from mesothelioma, most worked in or around ships.
+In an Italian study of 153 men who died from mesothelioma, most worked in or around ships.
 Ninety-nine worked in shipbuilding and repair, and seven were dockworkers or longshoremen.[7]

 - A more recent U.S. report found the results of asbestos exposure continue to be seen in ship repair workers and shipbuilders.
 Between 1990 and 1999, when the cause of death listed on death certificates was asbestosis, the second most frequently recorded industry was shipbuilding and ship repair.
 In 1999, the shipbuilding and repairing industry had the most recorded fatalities from malignant mesothelioma.[8]